giesselmann/nanopype/docs/installation.md

     docker pull giesselmann/nanopype

+Or for a specific version

+    docker pull giesselmann/nanopype:v0.2.1

 You can extend and customize your docker in the following way:

     docker run -it --mount type=bind,source=/host/installer/path,target=/src giesselmann/nanopype